maximvl/rot/readme.md

 ##About

 Rot is RPC over TCP client/server application which allowes transparent parallel synchronious and asynchronious requests between nodes.
-Each erlang node can have one Rot server and several connections to other nodes, under different names.
+Each erlang node can start several Rot servers and connections to other nodes under different names.

 Start server on node1:
 ```